What is Regression Testing?

 Re-testing Testing means testing the functionality or bug again to ensure the code fixed.
 If not set, defects need not be re-opened.
 If fixed, the defect closed.

 Re-testing is a type of testing which performed to check the test-cases that were unsuccessful in the final execution are successfully pass after the defects repaired.

 Regression Testing means testing the software application when it undergoes a code change to ensure that new code has not affected other parts of the Software.

 Regression testing is a type of testing executed to check whether a code has not changed the existing functionality of the application.

-Differences between the re-testing and Regression Testing are
+Differences between the Re-testing and Regression Testing are as follows: